a-n-rose/language-classifier/README.md

 # Language Classifier
 A language classifier model built via deep learning techniques.
-Currently, the classifer is an ANN.
-Future classifiers will include CNN, among others.
+Currently I have trained a simple artificial neural network (ANN) and a long short term memory (LSTM) recurrent neural network (RNN).
+For reference, <a href="https://a-n-rose.github.io/2018/08/22/language-classifier.html">here</a> is my blogpost documenting the development of the ANN classifier and <a href="https://a-n-rose.github.io/2018/09/07/language-classifier-LSTM.html">here</a> is one on the LSTM.

 ## Getting Started